mathkimchi/singularity/DEVLOG.md

 It looks like the char grid has the same aspect ratio as the overall window, but since there are no blockers above or below, the extra vertical space isn't being utilized.
 I will commit now though.

+...Largest fittable size is being called with the window proportions and not the actual applet size.
+That means `get_window` is being called with the wrong size.

+...
+Ok, I found the culprit, in the find_subsize calculation, I copied the width logic to height and changed variables as necessary but forgot to change one of the widths to height.

+Nice!
+It works now.